Mobility Master Plan

 Share Mobility Master Plan on Facebook Share Mobility Master Plan on Twitter Share Mobility Master Plan on Linkedin Email Mobility Master Plan link

-The draft Mobility Master Plan was presented to the Strategic Priorities and Policy Committee (SPPC) on July 17, 2025, and City Council approved the plan on July 22, 2025.
+The draft Mobility Master Plan was presented to the Strategic Priorities and Policy Committee (SPPC) on July 17, 2025, and approved by City Council on July 22, 2025.

 Phone: 519-661-4580